-French Woods sounds like kid heaven if I've ever heard of it.
+French Woods sounds like kid-heaven if I've ever heard of it.
 Each child can pick his or her activities from a to-die-for assortment of "majors" including theater, arts, music, dance, sports, circus, waterfront, horseback riding, adventure, computers, skateboarding, sailing, rock and roll, magic, and many more.
-But when they say they have, say, a circus program at French Woods, they're not talking about teaching the kids to juggle and put on clown noses.
-French Woods has a 12,000 square foot, professionally equipped circus tent with trapeze, Spanish web, stunt bikes, fire twirling, and more.
-The other activities at this summer camp sound just as impressive.
+When French Woods advertises a circus program, for example, it's not teaching the kids to juggle and put on clown noses.
+French Woods has a 12,000 square foot, professionally equipped circus tent with trapeze, Spanish web, stunt bikes, fire twirling, and more, and the other activities at this summer camp are just as impressive.

 Henry Street Settlement's Abrons Art Center, 466 Grand Street between Pitt and Willett Streets

 Children can sample the professional instruction in dance, music, theater, and the visual arts, with classes taught by skilled teaching-artists and special workshops and performances presented by visiting guest artists.
 The camp also offers gallery educational tours and performance opportunities.
 Campers take a cultural field trip once a week.